mairatma/senna-img-bug/README.md

   npm run server
   ```

-4. Open the example using the url the previous command indicated (something like **localhost:8080**).
+4. Open the example using the url the previous command indicated (something
+  like **localhost:8080**).
+The example accessible via `<url>/` works
+  as expected, while `<url>/demos/senna/` doesn't.
+Just load the example and
+  you'll see that the image fails to be fetched.